Sewing Bio for Gloria Young (firstname.lastname@example.org)

 • Summer 2004-present - Experimental College, Associated Students of the Univ. of Washington: teaching pattern making, sewing machine, & serger use (also taught clothing care & repair and pattern grading in previous years).

-• Winter 2002-April 2008 - North Seattle Community College: teaching beginning sewing classes to adults in Continuing Education.
+• Winter 2002-April 2008 - North Seattle Community College: taught beginning sewing classes to adults in Continuing Education.

 • 1994 - Taught 2 classes a day in copying clothing & seminole piecing for 3 days at a February sewing exposition called "Sew It Seams" in Abbotsford, B.C., Canada.